 Key components of a mezzanine floor:

-- Primary beams – These are the main support of the mezzanine which span across the columns
+- Primary beams –the main support of the mezzanine which span across the columns

-- Purlins or joists – These spans between the primary beams are the fixing points for the decking
+- Joists – span between the primary beams and are the fixing points for the decking

-- Columns – They are designed to support the primary beams and the load bearing is distributed evenly across the columns which uphold the mezzanine
+- Columns – designed to hold up the mezzanine and support the primary beams.
+Load bearing is distributed evenly across the columns

-- Decking – The 38mm particle board is the most commonly fitted option, however other varieties include OSB, grating, durbar plate, concrete and composite decking
+- Decking – 38mm particle board is the most common option, but others include robot-ready flooring, durbar plate and composite decking

 Mezzanine Types Explained

 Different mezzanine decking types suit a range of applications.
 They include:

 High-density particle board is a versatile decking option suitable for warehouse, storage, office and retail applications.
 It handles medium to high point loads and is a great cost-effective option.

 Our new hybrid mezzanine flooring system consists of a robust interlocking 7mm textured PVC floor tile that can be fixed on top of 38mm particle board mezzanine decking.
 The panels meet set criteria for steps and joints and provide slip resistance which must the meet minimum co-efficient and are quick to install.